-I provide Intercultural Consulting for international families that helps them navigate the journey to inclusion and cultural competence.
+With my Intercultural Consulting I help international families navigate their journey to inclusion and cultural competence.

-My custom-designed workshops provide participants with awareness, skills and tools necessary to foster and sustain inclusion in the “other” culture.
+My custom-designed sessions provide you with awareness, skills and tools necessary to foster and sustain inclusion in the “other” culture.

 Why should I be your intercultural consultant?